-There are four levels of Emergency Medical Services programs offered by the Lone Star College System:
+There are three levels of Emergency Medical Services programs offered at LSC-Montgomery:

 Students wishing to enter the field of Emergency Medical Services begin by taking EMT courses.
 The two courses (lecture and clinical) are taken in the same semester.
 The EMT courses include the training and skills necessary to recognize, assess, and manage emergencies under the supervision and direction of a physician.
 As part of the training, students spend time with instructors in the hospital and on an ambulance.
 At the end of one semester, successful students are eligible to apply to the Texas Department of State Health Services for certification as an EMT after they have passed the credentialing exam through the National Registry of Emergency Medical Technicians.
 Once a student has completed their EMT, they are eligible to apply for advanced coursework

 The Paramedic program is four semesters long.
 Application for the June 1, 2020 start are currently being accepted.
 This program will be taught via WebEx lecture with labs on alternating Thursdays.
 To receive an application and for additional information email the program director at Kelly.firstname.lastname@example.org Applications for the traditional face to face program beginning in January 2021 will be accepted from the first day of the fall semester to November 1, at 5:00 pm.
 The goal of the EMS Professions program at Lone Star College-Montgomery is to prepare competent entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), Psychomotor (skills) and Affective (behavior) learning domains.

 The Lone Star College-Montgomery EMS Professions Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).